 Ensure that your whitepaper has an appropriate format and a suitable length.
 Your format should present information as clearly and concisely as possible.
 Bullet points and headings will help to organize information easily, whilst larger sections of text can be interspersed with quotations to aid readability.
 Authority figures on this subject posit that a whitepaper should span roughly 5 to 12 pages in length, and consist of around 2,500 words.

 Don’t neglect Search Engine Optimization (S.E.O)!
 Remember to follow the same S.E.O best practices when optimising your whitepaper as you would when preparing a web page.
 Create landing pages for different personas that have keywords that match them and place the keywords within the URL (while aiming to keep the URL as concise as possible).
-Install quality backlinks that take users from the whitepaper to your website’s authority page.
+Install quality backlinks that take users from the whitepaper to your website’s Pillar Page.
 The quality of the backlink counts, with each backlink carrying its own authority, depending on its source.

 6) Promote your whitepaper